 Jackson State University

-Wilbur L. Walters Jr. recently served as associate dean for undergraduate programs in the College of Science, Engineering, and Technology at Jackson State University in Mississippi.
-He is also an associate professor in the department of physics, atmospheric sciences, and geosciences with a joint appointment in the department of civil and environmental engineering.
-Dr. Walters joined the Jackson State faculty in 2002.
+In 2013, Wilbur L. Walters, Jr. was appointed associate dean for undergraduate programs in the College of Science, Engineering, and Technology at Jackson State University in Mississippi.
+Walters joined the Jackson State faculty in 2002.
 He is a graduate of Jackson State and holds a master’s degree and a Ph.D. in materials engineering from the University of Alabama Birmingham.
+He served as associate dean for undergraduate programs in Jackson State’s College of Science, Engineering, and Technology, and as an associate professor in the Department of Physics, Atmospheric Sciences, and Geosciences with a joint appointment in the Department of Civil and Environmental Engineering.
+His research interests are the development and characterization of thin films, coatings, and nanostructured material.

 Dr. Michael Keeve